shaikjaffi/HR-dashboard-/README.md

-# dash board on Hr-analytics
+# Hr analytics dashboard and sql